SebX-7879/mutation_detection/README.md

 **Project** : Weakly supervised learning for the detection of PIK3CA mutations in breast cancer.

 **Description** : This project focuses on detecting the PIK3CA mutation in breast cancer using histopathology slide images.
 These high-resolution images offer a detailed view of tissue samples, essential for identifying cellular abnormalities.
 Despite limited examples and slide-level labels, we explore the potential of deep neural architectures to overcome these challenges and provide robust and reasonable predictions.
-We employ the CHOWDER model, a deep learning approach tailored for weakly supervised learning in medical image analysis.
-Our goal is to enhance the model's performance in classifying and localizing diseases, specifically targeting the PIK3CA mutation within the complex landscape of breast cancer diagnostics
+We employ the [CHOWDER](https://arxiv.org/pdf/1802.02212.pdf) model proposed by [Owkin](https://www.owkin.com/), a deep learning approach tailored for weakly supervised learning in medical image analysis.
+Our goal is to enhance the model's performance in classifying whole-slide images as PIK3CA mutant or wild-type.

 #### Author